souravdatta/cin/README.md

-Cinister is a tiny evolving web framework  (under MIT license) in CoffeeScript and Node.js.
+Cinister is a tiny evolving web framework  (under MIT license) in CoffeeScript and Node.js heavily inspired by Ruby's excellent Sinatra framework.
 I'm mainly writing this to learn both CoffeeScript, JavaScript and Node.js at the same time.

 Huh?
 ======================
 ***

-The main goal is to keep things simple, in fact, currently it is so simple that only crucial apps can be made with it.
-But overtime it will provide more Jelly and Tomatoes!
+The main goal is to keep things simple, currently it supports RESTful URL patterns for tiny apps and GET, POST, PUT and DELETE http methods.
+But overtime it will provide more Jelly and Tomatoes for the stars!
 So how does it work?

 * You gonna need [Node.js](http://nodejs.org/) installed for this.
 * Also, since its a [CoffeeScript](http://coffeescript.org/) (sip) project you need to install that as well.